The Complete Guide to Affiliate Marketing: How to Create an Affiliate Program

-Traditional affiliate marketing exists within a massive network that connects prospective affiliates to hundreds – or even thousands – of brands.
+Traditional affiliate marketing exists within a massive marketplace that connects prospective affiliates to hundreds – or even thousands – of brands.
 The Amazon Associates Program is currently the largest affiliate marketing program in the world with millions of different products and programs available to help affiliates earn a commission.

-It’s also common to find many affiliates involved in these massive networks promoting the same product.
+It’s also common to find many affiliates involved in these massive marketplaces promoting the same product.
 This not only leads to unnecessary competition, but it also makes consumers perceive those affiliates as inauthentic and untrustworthy.

 - Amazon: 1-10%

 - eBay: 1-5% (commission can increase for higher performing affiliates)

 - Under Armour: 5% on each eligible sale

 - Walmart: 4% on each eligible sale

 Similar to Traditional Affiliate Marketing, Transactional Affiliate Marketing has little to no brand focus.
 For example, an affiliate might promote 20 different products on their blog with affiliate links associated with each.
 Many affiliate sites simply focus on comparing prices or sharing coupon codes, so the audience to such sites might not be relevant to your brand.